 - Make sure to provide some sort of value or benefit to the people attending the event.
 This could be education, a DIY project, or fun games and gifts.

-- Never resort to “selling” a product.
+- Never resort to a focus on “selling” a product.
 Again, I am not interested in a retail business.
 I don’t have time for it and I hate sales.
 Did I mention I hate sales?

 - I get to do the fun part: Talk and teach about products I love; and share with others how they’ve impacted my life.
 Then, if they express an interest, I direct them to my company with my referral number.
 No sales.
 No shipping.
 No quotas.
 No bookkeeping.
 NO pressure!